 The appropriate Waterbreak spacing shall be based upon the Erosion Hazard Rating and road or trail gradient.

-(ed) Cable Roads and Tractor Roads used in Tethered Operations on slopes greater than fifty (50) percent that are so deeply cut as to divert and carry water away from natural drainage patterns for more than one hundred (100) feet shall have Waterbreaks installed on them at one hundred (100) feet intervals, or other appropriate erosion control measures may be applied if specified in the Plan.
+(ed) Cable Roads, Tractor Roads, or Skid Paths used in Tethered Operations on slopes greater than fifty (50) percent that are so deeply cut as to divert and carry water away from natural drainage patterns for more than one hundred (100) feet shall have Waterbreaks installed on them at one hundred (100) feet intervals, or other appropriate erosion control measures may be applied if specified in the Plan.

 (fe) Waterbreaks shall be installed at all natural Watercourses on Tractor Roads and firebreaks regardless of the maximum distances specified in this section except where permanent Drainage Facilities are provided.